xyflow/react-flow-docs/docs/guides/typescript.md

 sidebar_position: 5
 ---

 React Flow is written in Typescript, so you don't need to install the types separately.
-In this section we setup a basic flow with the regarding types.
+In this section we setup a basic flow with the corresponding types.

 ## Usage